renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 - `DRP-AI Processing Time(ms)` is also shown in the bottom right corner.

 #### Application: Termination
-- Application can be terminated by pressing `Esc` key on the keyboard connected to the board.
+- Application can be terminated by Clicking `Close button`.
-- Alternatively, User can force close the application using `CTRL+c` on the board console.
+- Alternatively, User can force close the application using `Exit` button .
-- The whole application can be quit by pressing `q` on the Keyboard.

 ## Application: Specifications